Generalizing Information to the Evolution of Rational Belief: Background and notation

 A second critical property of entropy, which is implied by Shannon and further articulated by both Barnard~\cite{Barnard1951} and R\'enyi~\cite{Renyi1961}, is that entropy is an expectation.
 Given a latent random variable $\vZ$, we denote the probability distribution over outcomes as $\pP(\vZ)$.
 Stated as an expectation, entropy is defined as

 Following Shannon, investigators developed a progression of divergence measures between general probability distributions, $\pQzero(\vZ)$ and $\pQone(\vZ)$.
 Notable cases include the Kullback-Leibler divergence, R\'enyi's information of order-$\alpha$~\cite{Renyi1961}, and Csisz\'ar's $f$-divergence~\cite{Csiszar1967}.
-We can also write the KL divergence as an expectation

 Ebrahimi, Soofi, and Soyer~\cite{Ebrahimi2010} offer an examination of these axiomatic foundations and generalizations with a primary focus on entropy and the KL divergence.
+Recent work on axiomatic foundations for generalized entropies~\cite{Jizba2004} includes constructions that are suitable for strongly-interacting systems~\cite{Hanel2011} and axiomatic derivations of other forms of entropy including Sharma–Mittal and Frank–Daffertshofer entropies~\cite{Ilic2014}.
+Further work relates group-theoretic properties of systems to corresponding notions of entropy and correlation laws ~\cite{Tempesta2011}.